haserra/alencastre-be-challenge/README.md

 ```

-Set the SchoolDomain Console as the Startup Project and Start.
+Set the SchoolDomain Console as the Startup Project and Start (CTRL + F5).

 ```